reverendbedford/neml2/README.md

 ### Strict quality assurance

 NEML2 is developed under a strict quality assurance program.
-Because the NEML distribution does not provide models for any actual materials, ensuring the quality of the library is a verification problem – testing to make sure that NEML is correctly implementing the mathematical models – rather than a validation problem of comparing the results of a model to an actual test.
+Because the NEML distribution does not provide full, parameterized models for any actual materials, ensuring the quality of the library is a verification problem – testing to make sure that NEML is correctly implementing the mathematical models – rather than a validation problem of comparing the results of a model to an actual test.
 This verification is done with extensive unit testing.
 This unit testing verifies every mathematical function and every derivative in the library is correctly implemented.

 ### CPU/GPU Vectorization